hphelion/documentation/hz.gettingstarted.md

 7. Click "Create Volume."
 8. To attach the volume to an instance, click "Edit Attachments" under "Action" on the "Volumes" page.
 9. Select an instance to attach the volume to from the drop-down menu on the "Manage Volume Attachments" page.
 10. Under "Device Name," you can specify a location in the system if desired or enter the displayed default. **Note**: If going with the default, you must still enter it by hand even though it is displayed (greyed out).
 Otherwise, you receive an error message that you must specify a location.
 Good times.
-(Steve checking on whether user has to use default.
-If so, it's a bug.
-Follow up to see if fixed.)
 11. Click "Attach Volume."

 ###Images and Snapshots### {#Imagesandsnapshots}